Napasai

-Napasai is a resort hotel on the northern coast of Koh Samui, an island off the eastern edge of mainland Thailand It opened in February 2004.
+Napasai is a resort hotel on the northern coast of Koh Samui, an island off the eastern edge of mainland Thailand.
+It opened in February 2004.
+Robert Molinari and Stanislas Rollin, who co-founded Pansea Hotels & Resorts, acquired the Maenam beach land on which the resort sits.

 Originally developed by Pansea Hotels & Resorts and named 'Pansea Samui', it was acquired by Orient-Express Hotels in 2006 and renamed 'Napasai'.
 In 2014 Orient-Express Hotels Ltd. changed its name to Belmond Ltd. and the hotel was renamed Belmond Napasai and last update on 2025 was change to NAPASAI SAMUI.

-The property consists of 24 suites and private pool residences, and 45 villas.
+The property has 67 villas, of which nine are one-bedroom villas.
+It occupies 43 acres.
+The resort has bougainvillea, palm trees and frangipani.
 In 2010 development work took place to expand its private beach by 1,800 square metres.

 In 2011 a lagoon and underwater nature reserve were created just offshore.
 Also part of this programme was the addition of an orchid farm and development of the hotel's spa and a 17-acre tropical garden.
 Classes for Muay Thai (Thai boxing), cooking, language, massage, leather carving, drawing and photography take place in the gardens.